vaccarov/OllamaChat/README.md

     *   `ChatBubble.tsx`: Represents a message bubble in the chat.
     *   `ChatList.tsx`: Manages the list of conversations.
     *   `Collapsable.tsx`: A reusable accordion component.
-    *   `DocumentPicker.tsx`: Allows selecting documents to attach.
+    *   `ImagePicker.tsx`: Allows selecting images to attach.
     *   `LanguageSwitcher.tsx`: Allows changing the interface language.
     *   `LLMPicker.tsx`: Allows selecting the language model.
     *   `Question.tsx`: The input area for asking questions.